Skip to Main Content

 Drawing of cactus with the words "Nocheztli: La Grana Cochinilla"Anne Pfister, associate professor of anthropology

-Nocheztli: La Grana Cochinilla (in production) is an ethnographic film about human interactions with cochineal, a scale insect first domesticated in Mexico as early as 2000 BCE and long commodified for the red dye it naturally produces.
-Our film portrays intimate contemporary human-cochineal interactions and associated political economies in Oaxaca, Mexico.
-We follow individuals and families working with cochineal at various stages.
+Nocheztli: La Grana Cochinilla (in production) explores intimate contemporary human interactions with cochineal, a scale insect first domesticated in Mexico as early as 2000 BCE and long commodified for the red dye it naturally produces.
+We follow individuals and families in Oaxaca, Mexico working with cochineal at various stages.
 We begin with production and harvest, see cochineal dye used in modern art and artisanal trade, and meet families and researchers revitalizing cochineal as a cultural and economic resource.
-Our film challenges assumptions about human orientations to insects and interrogates the aestheticization of boutique production of Oaxacan cochineal.
-We showcase how culturally-specific traditions are not seamlessly inherited but dynamic and contextual as knowledge endures periods of loss, reinterpretation, and reinvention.
+Our film challenges assumptions about human orientations to insects and showcases how culturally-specific traditions are not seamlessly inherited but dynamic and contextual as knowledge endures periods of loss, reinterpretation, and reinvention.

 • North Florida Editorial Workshop